solvyd/solvyd/plugin-sdk/README.md

 ## Publishing

 Plugins can be published to:
-1. Ritmo Plugin Marketplace (future)
+1. Solvyd Plugin Marketplace (future)
 2. GitHub releases
 3. Private repositories
 4. Container registries (for containerized plugins)